phmullins/oxidation/README.md

 ### Oxidation 🦀

-Oxidation is a list of [Rust](https://www.rust-lang.org/)-based command-line tools that are oxidized recreations of [coreutils](https://www.gnu.org/software/coreutils/) programs.
-Please note that these are not 100% drop-in replacements.
+Oxidation is a list of [Rust](https://www.rust-lang.org/)-based command-line, TUI, and GUI tools.
+This list started out as a way to track oxidized recreations of [coreutils](https://www.gnu.org/software/coreutils/) utilities.
+It quickly grew to include any Rust-based CLI, TUI, and GUI apps and utilities that I happened to run across.
+Note: while the apps listed here can be used as core system utilities, most of them are not 100% drop-in replacements.
+That being said, you will find that these Rust-based equivalent tools typically implement **most** of the same functionality found in their `coreutils` brethren, offer additional, modern features, and are often faster overall.
+I'm sure that I missed plenty of
-However, that being said, the tools listed here do typically implement most of the same functionality found in their coreutils brethren, and in many cases offer additional modern features and superior speed.
-I'm fairly sure I missed more than a few awesome Rusty utilities when I compiled this list.
+of awesome oxidized utilities when I first compiled this list.
 Please feel free to contact me with anything that you feel should be added, or issue a pull request and I'll get to it as soon as I can.
 Thanks!

-### Oxidized Core Utilities
+### Core Utilities 🦀

-Rusty replacements for `coreutils` system commands.
-You can easily use all of these tools by themselves or as replacements for current system tools/commands.
-The easiest way to use them as replacements is by creating aliases.
+Rust-based replacements for `coreutils` system commands.
+You can easily use all of these tools as replacements for your current system tools/commands.
+The easiest way to implement this change is via aliases.
+Not sure where to start?
+Take a look at the documentation for your particular shell and how it handles aliases.

 - [amber](https://github.com/dalance/amber) - an `awk` and `ag` replacement.
 - [bat](https://github.com/sharkdp/bat) - a `cat` replacement.